153 Big Fish

-The disciples had been out all night without catching any fish, but remember they were fishermen.
+The disciples had been out all night on the Lake of Galilee without catching any fish, but remember they were fishermen and this was their home waters were they had fished for most of their lives.
 Under Jesus guidance, they caught 153 fish in one cast of the net.

-The seven who went fishing that night did not know who called them from the shore of the lake until they did what The person asked them to do.
+The seven who went fishing that night did not know who called them from the shore of the lake until they did what the person on the beach asked them to do.
 Peter one of the fishermen then said " it is the Lord" meaning it was Jesus.

 On the lake shore when the fisher men finally arrived the saw a fire of burning coals with fish on it and some bread .

 At this time Jesus reinstates Peter who would later become one of the spokes men for the growing group of believers.

 1 Afterward Jesus appeared again to his disciples, by the Sea of Tiberias.
 It happened this way: 2 Simon Peter, Thomas (called Didymus), Nathanael from Cana in Galilee, the sons of Zebedee, and two other disciples were together.
 3 "I'm going out to fish," Simon Peter told them, and they said, "We'll go with you."
 So they went out and got into the boat, but that night they caught nothing.

 4 Early in the morning, Jesus stood on the shore, but the disciples did not realize that it was Jesus.